 Then, something else happened with the vendor.
 I won’t go into detail, but it seemed as if he had circumvented me to obtain something for his own benefit that I had made possible for him.

 That pushed the frustration I already felt up to a level I knew I should deal with.
 I let him know how I felt.
 We talked.
 We agreed we both wanted the relationship to continue.
-And he refunded the cost of the yearly.
+And we agreed my account was paid in full forever.

 But he was perturbed.
-He referenced my initial switch from monthly to yearly and said he felt like I was “nickling and diming him.”
+He referenced my initial switch from monthly to yearly and said he felt like I was “nickeling and diming him.”

 But what’s really at the bottom of it?